oncomouse/courses/engl460/02-data.md

 We will read more about file types next week.

 Your hands-on assignment on Wednesday will ask you to think more about data structures for visualizing data.
 For now, try your hand at describing something digital using JSON.
-You can create JSON files on your blog, just create a file with a `.json` extension, and you can also use [this site](https://jsonlint.com) to check if you produced valid JSON.
+You can create JSON files with Visual Studio Code, just create a file with a `.json` extension, and you can also use [this site](https://jsonlint.com) to check if you produced valid JSON.